-Job Title: Research Fellow Department: Infectious Disease Epidemiology & Dynamics Faculty: Epidemiology and Population Health Location: Keppel Street, London FTE: 1.0 Grade: G6 Accountable to: Rosalind Eggo/Edwin van Leeuwen Job Summary: We are looking for an enthusiastic and productive mathematical modeler with an interest in learning new skills and in working with colleagues with a range of epidemiological backgrounds to advance the research agenda on health inequalities in England.
-The post-holder will join a supportive team using OpenSAFELY for analysis of linked EHR data.
+Job Title: Research Fellow Department: Infectious Disease Epidemiology & Dynamics (IDE-D) Faculty: Epidemiology & Population Health (EPH) Location: Keppel Street, London FTE: 1.0 Grade: G6 Accountable to: Prof Michael Marks Job Summary: We are looking for an enthusiastic and productive epidemiologist with an interest in learning new skills and in working with colleagues with a range of epidemiological backgrounds to advance the research agenda on health inequalities in England.
+The postholder will join a supportive team using OpenSAFELY for analysis of linked EHR data.
 This post is funded by a large NIHR grant examining socioeconomic and ethnic inequalities in respiratory virus transmission in England.
 The project aims to understand how respiratory virus infections can exert service pressures on GP practices during winter and if those are evenly distributed across practices and patient groups.
 The role of vaccination in mitigating these pressures will be a major focus of the project.
-The post-holder will be directly responsible for designing and extending existing transmission models for influenza, Covid-19 and RSV to include stratification by socioeconomic status and ethnicity.
-The post-holder will fit the models to infection outcomes drawn from electronic health records data in OpenSAFELY, and estimate the effect of differences in vaccination coverage between strata on health impact from these infections.
-The post-holder will then compare the impact of different vaccination strategies in mitigating differences between strata.
-Finally, the post-holder will use the model outcomes to explore the cost-effectiveness of the different vaccination strategies.
-The post-holder will work directly with Dr Edwin van Leeuwen (who is interim work package lead) and Dr Rosalind Eggo, and with a team of epidemiologists, modellers, statisticians and data scientists at LSHTM, QMUL, Bristol and Oxford Universities.
+The post-holder will be responsible for developing and validating prediction models for experience of winter pressures in primary care.
+The post-holder will fit the models to metrics of pressure drawn from electronic health records data in OpenSAFELY, and estimate the effect of various patient and practice level predictors.
+The post-holder will validate these models against data from longitudinal surveys, and then develop a flag system to help the NHS to monitor and manage pressures in primary care.
+The post-holder will work directly with Prof Michael Marks (who is interim PI) but following recruitment will be supervised by another member of the team.
+The post-holder will also work with a team of epidemiologists, modellers, statisticians and data scientists at LSHTM, QMUL, Bristol and Oxford Universities.
 There will be excellent opportunities for publication, for collaboration and for participation in future grant applications and outputs crucial to public health decisions.